erecica/Calico-AKS-BYOCNI/README.md

 kubectl get svc -n yaobank-customer yaobank-customer
 ```

-> Note: It might take 1-2 minutes for the loadbalancer service to acquire an external IP address
+> Note: It might take 1-2 minutes for the loadbalancer service to acquire an external IP address.
+Once the external IP is vissable, you should be able to visit the demo app with your breowser.

 ##  Clean up